-Importantly, the ex-ante issuance of reserves by the central bank will contribute far less to alleviating episodes of liquidity stress ex post than one might think; additional reserves will be committed to new bank-written claims on liquidity, and other portions may be encumbered or hoarded and thus unavailable.
-Under plausible circumstances, every additional dollar of reserves the central bank issues up front can increase the net demand for liquidity in situations of liquidity stress, and can increase the interbank borrowing premium.
-A higher anticipated bank borrowing rate in the future then cascades up front into a higher rate for term loans made by banks (as in Diamond and Rajan (2011), Shleifer and Vishny (2010), or Stein (2012)), lower investment by firms, and lower aggregate activity.
+and can increase the interbank borrowing premium.
+8 A higher anticipated bank borrowing rate in the future then cascades up front into a higher rate for term loans made by banks (as in Diamond and Rajan (2011), Shleifer and Vishny (2010), or Stein (2012)), lower firm investment, and lower aggregate activity.

-In sum, the demand for reserves is not static and the ex-ante supply of reserves affects the ex-post demand for them.
-To sharpen intuition, we focus on the case where a higher ex-ante supply may exacerbate ex-post liquidity problems, but the more general point is that the demand for reserves ratchets up with supply, leaving fewer "free" reserves than one might otherwise think.
-Importantly, this is because the injection of reserves operates through commercial bank balance sheets; if central bank reserves were instead placed directly with households, or with financial intermediaries that did not issue claims on liquidity after swapping their assets for reserves, the effects we hypothesize would be mitigated.
+In sum, the demand for reserves is not static, it ratchets up with supply, leaving fewer "free" reserves than one might otherwise think.
+That the ex-ante supply of reserves affects the ex-post demand for them is because QE operates through commercial bank balance sheets; if central bank reserves were instead placed directly with households, or with financial intermediaries that did not issue claims on liquidity after swapping their assets for reserves, the effects we hypothesize would be mitigated.

-There is evidence for the underlying assumptions of our paper and our results.
-Acharya, Chauhan, Rajan, and Steffen (2022) provide evidence consistent with commercial banks writing demandable claims - deposits and lines of credit - over and above the simple need for financing reserves.
-Exhibit 1A (which reproduces Figure 1a from Acharya et al. (2022)) suggests that as the Federal Reserve expanded reserves through various rounds of quantitative easing between late 2008 and 2014, commercial banks increased their issuance, not just of deposits, but eventually also of lines of credit.
-Within deposits, Exhibit 1B (which reproduces Figure 1c from Acharya et al. (2022)), suggests that as reserves increased, time deposits came down while demand deposits increased sharply, suggesting that even the financing of bank balance sheets became more demandable.
-Indeed, they find via regressions that overall deposits went up approximately one for one with reserves, but demandable deposits went up more than reserve issuance.
+Evidence for the underlying assumptions of our paper and our results has accumulated since our early drafts.
+Exhibit 1A-1D are from Acharya, Chauhan, Rajan, and Steffen (2022).
+Exhibit 1A suggests that as the Federal Reserve expanded reserves through various rounds of quantitative easing between late 2008 and 2014, commercial banks increased their issuance, not just of deposits, but eventually also of lines of credit.
+Within deposits, Exhibit 1B suggests that as reserves increased, time deposits came down while demand deposits increased sharply, suggesting that even the financing of bank balance sheets became more demandable.
+Indeed, Acharya et al. (2022) find that overall deposits went up approximately one for one with reserves, but demandable deposits went up more than reserve issuance.
+Moreover, Exhibit 1C suggests it was uninsured demandable deposits, the most volatile form of borrowing, which increased the most with reserve expansion.
+Finally, Exhibit 1D shows that the ratio of claims on liquidity (outstanding credit lines plus demandable deposits) to reserves and eligible securities (securities that could be used to borrow reserves) reached a peak in September 2019, when the Fed was forced to resume quantitative easing to alleviate liquidity stress.
+Bank-issued claims on liquidity seem important to understand liquidity stress.